The Best Defense

 And I’m not ready.

-I’ve spent too many years being spiritually lazy, indulging my flesh again and again.
+I’ve spent too many years being spiritually lazy, indulging my flesh and being “soft.”

 Time for me to toughen up and enter “spiritual boot camp” where obedience to the Trinity is no longer optional.